Members monthly meeting take place in CBS Swords at 8p.m. |

 Unless otherwise stated.

-We have come to the end of another beekeeping year.
-In general bees came through the winter 2015/16 with strong
+We are coming to the end of another beekeeping year.
+The bees had generally over-wintered well with strong colonies

 Fingal North Dublin Beekeepers Association meet at 8.00p.m. in the Christian Brothers schools Swords on the